nladha09/cuddly-fiesta-rhcsa/Practice-Exam-2.md

 #

 1.)
 Add 3 users: harry, natasha, tom.
-The requirements: The Additional group of the two users: harry, natasha is the admin group.
+The requirements: The additional group of the two users: harry, natasha is the admin group.
 The user: tom's login shell should be non-interactive.

 - `useradd -G admin harry`
 - `useradd -G admin natasha`